piazzai/uvaletter/README.md

 ## Installation

 The package is not yet hosted on CTAN.
 To install it, clone the repository and place the files `uvaletter.sty` and `logo.jpg` in the directory of your TeX document.
-Then, just write `\usepackage{uvaletter}` in the document preamble.
+Then, just write `\usepackage{uvaletter}` in the document preamble, as shown in the image above.

 If you plan to use the package for multiple documents, or simply do not want to clutter your directory, you can move the file `uvaletter.sty` to `$HOME/texmf/tex/latex`, which is automatically searched by LaTeX.
 If you do not have such folder yet, you can create one ([read here](https://www.ias.edu/math/computing/faq/local-latex-style-files)).